JeffreyQin/Obsidian-Plugin/README.md

 In addition to its functionalities, the plugin offers a comprehensive settings that include:
 - Enabling/disabling certain features of the plugin.
-- Setting customized file paths and shortcuts for insertions of vocabularies and templates.
+- Setting customized file paths and keyboard shortcuts for insertions of vocabularies and templates.

 ## How to use